The Path to New Business Funding: 3 Contrasting Routes

 I was stuck because I didn’t know how to come up with the money I needed to grow my business, and build the core of Support4Good, a web app to help nonprofits and businesses support each other.

-That’s when I met my current business partner and together we started another business, Dream Drive , a camper van conversion and rental company based in Tokyo.
+That’s when I met my business partner, who needed my skills to launch, and together we started a different business, Dream Drive , a camper van conversion and rental company based in Tokyo.
 My new partner had a wealth of knowledge and skills that complemented my own, plus he had connections in finance, business executives, and the Tokyo startup world.
 In this new business, and for the first time, I was able to learn about how to raise money from friends in high places more effectively.

 Support4good is more of a philanthropic oriented business, and my mentality is more akin to non profit organizations.
 At my core, I am not somebody who naturally thinks like a tech startup founder would; about bringing 10X or 100X returns to potential investment partners.
 I am focused on doing the right thing and have to continually challenge myself to assess my primary benefits in bottom line terms as well as the triple bottom line.